National Congress Party (Sudan)

+History

-Formation of the party
+Formation

-With Omar al-Bashir becoming President of Sudan, the National Congress Party was established as the only legally recognised political party in the nation in 1998, with the very same ideology as its predecessors National Islamic Front (NIF) and the Revolutionary Command Council for National Salvation, which al-Bashir headed as Chairman until 1993.
+With Omar al-Bashir becoming President of Sudan, the National Congress Party (NCP) was established as the only legally recognised political party in the nation in 1998, with the very same ideology as its predecessors National Islamic Front (NIF) and the Revolutionary Command Council for National Salvation (RCCNS-Sudan), which Omar al-Bashir headed as Chairman until 1993.
 As the sole political party in the state, its members quickly came to dominate the entire Sudanese parliament.
-However, after Hassan al-Turabi, the speaker of parliament, introduced a bill to reduce the president's powers, prompting al-Bashir to dissolve parliament and declare a state of emergency, a split began to form inside the organisation.
-Reportedly, al-Turabi was suspended as Chairman of National Congress Party after he urged a boycott of the President's re-election campaign.
-Then, a splinter-faction led by al-Turabi, the Popular National Congress Party (PNC) which was renamed the Popular Congress Party (PCP) shortly afterwards, signed an agreement with Sudan People's Liberation Army (SPLA), one of the largest rebel groups in the country, which led al-Bashir to believe that they were plotting to overthrow him and the government.
-Al-Turabi was subsequently imprisoned in 2000 on allegations of conspiracy before being released in October 2003.
+However, after Hassan al-Turabi, the speaker of parliament, introduced a bill to reduce the president's powers, prompting Omar al-Bashir to dissolve parliament and declare a state of emergency, a split began to form inside the organisation.
+Reportedly, Hassan al-Turabi was suspended as Chairman of National Congress Party (NCP) after he urged a boycott of the President's re-election campaign.
+Then, a splinter-faction led by Hassan al-Turabi, the Popular Congress Party (PCP), signed an agreement with Sudan People's Liberation Army (SPLA), one of the largest rebel groups in the country, which led Omar al-Bashir to believe that they were plotting to overthrow him and the government.
+Hassan al-Turabi was subsequently imprisoned in 2000 on allegations of conspiracy before being released in October 2003.

 Approving South Sudanese autonomy

 In 2000, following the Sudanese government approving democratic elections that were boycotted by the opposition, it merged with the Alliance of Working Peoples' Forces Party of former President Gaafar Nimeiry.
-This merger later disintegrated with the launch of the Sudanese Socialist Union Party.
-The utility of the elections was questioned due to their boycotting by the Democratic Unionist Party (DUP) and the Umma Party.
-At those legislative elections, in December 2000, the party won 355 out of 360 seats.
+This merger later disintegrated with the launch of the Sudanese Socialist Democratic Union (SSDU).
+The utility of the elections was questioned due to their boycotting by the Democratic Unionist Party (DUP) and the National Umma Party (NUP).
+At the legislative elections, held between 13–23 December 2000, the party won 355 out of 360 seats.
 At the presidential elections of the same year, its candidate Omar al-Bashir was re-elected with 86.5% of the popular vote.
-National Congress Party members continued to dominate the Lawyers' Union and heads of most of Sudan's agricultural and university student unions.
-Following the Comprehensive Peace Agreement with the SPLM in 2005, the NCP-dominated government of Sudan allowed Southern Sudan autonomy for six years, to be followed by a referendum on independence in 2011, thus ending the Second Sudanese Civil War.
+National Congress Party (NCP) members continued to dominate the Lawyers' Union and heads of most of Sudan's agricultural and university student unions.
+Following the Comprehensive Peace Agreement with the Sudan People's Liberation Movement (SPLM) in 2005, the NCP-dominated government of Sudan allowed Southern Sudan autonomy for six years, to be followed by a referendum on independence in 2011, thus ending the Second Sudanese Civil War.
 South Sudan voted in favour of secession.